-A team of researchers at Penn State University has identified 24 new species of skinks, a subspecies of lizards, native to the Caribbean Islands, turning the region's fauna from one of the smallest lizard groups in the world to one of the largest.
-However, half of these new species are considered already extinct or very close to extinction, while the other half is threatened by extinction.
-The scientists blame the mongoose for Caribbean skink holocaust, a predatory mammal introduced by farmers to control rats in sugarcane fields during the late 19th century.
+A team of researchers at Penn State University has identified 24 new species of skinks, a subspecies of lizards, native to the Caribbean Islands, turning the region’s fauna from one of the smallest lizard groups in the world to one of the largest.
+However, half of these new species are considered already extinct or very close to extinction, while the other half are threatened by extinction.
+The scientists blame the mongoose for the Caribbean skink holocaust, a predatory mammal introduced by farmers to control rats in sugarcane fields during the late 19th century.

-About 130 new species of reptiles are added each year to the world species count, however this was the first time since the 1800s when more than 20 new species had been added and described in a single paper.
+About 130 new species of reptiles are added each year to the world species count, however, this was the first time since the 1800s when more than 20 new species had been added and described in a single paper.
 In total, the Penn State scientists looked at 39 skink species, of which six were already recognized, nine had already been described and given names but were considered invalid until now, and the rest are absolutely new species.
 Why did it take so long for these many skink species to be identified by scientists when the region is booming with humans and numerous scientific expeditions?
-The scientists explain that first of all, because of the dwindling number of surviving specimens, the newly found skink species are elusive and rarely seen, and secondly, the variations between species are very subtle and hard to notice, hence it's very common to believe a specimen is part of an already well known species, when in fact it might be part of an entirely unidentified species.
+The scientists explain that first of all, because of the dwindling number of surviving specimens, the newly found skink species are elusive and rarely seen, and secondly, the variations between species are very subtle and hard to notice, hence it’s very common to believe a specimen is part of an already well known species, when in fact it might be part of an entirely unidentified species.
 Some of the new species are six times larger in body size than other species in the new fauna.

 “Now, one of the smallest groups of lizards in this region of the world has become one of the largest groups,” Hedges said.
 “We were completely surprised to find what amounts to a new fauna, with co-occurring species and different ecological types.”